1alimeg/Fossa-Force/Requirements/feature_list.md

 >- CANCEL is selected
 >   - the prompt disappears
 >   - no update made to the database and the friend remains in that users group.

+> ### 🟢administrator views dashboard view (more information on dashboard view to be discussed)
+>
+>- administrator previously logged in
+>- administrator selects dashboard view from the sidebar menu
+>- logic of each view will be pre-determined progrematically in application
+>- latest data will be queried for in the database
+>- graphs build uisng relevent frameworks
+>- webpage will be populated with the latest up to date information for the administrator to view

+> ### 🟢administrator responds to initial alert from student in distress
+>
+>- administrator previously logged in
+>- administrator can be in any portion of the website
+>- incoming alert displays in the center of the screen stating that student stress level show sign of distress
+>   - in the background twilio sends notification to the users phone asking if they can
+>   - new event logged and this users chat is added to the messaging center
+>- DISMISS - the administrator dismisses the alert... and the user is added to the messaging center in the background
+>- CHECK - the administrator respods to the alert and is taken directly the messaging portal
+>   - live data from the IoT device is visible to the administrator
+>- administrator is able to see conversation between user in distress and himself and see if friends were alerted to this users state